tddewey/tdd-progress/readme.txt

 == Changelog ==

 = 0.1.3=
+* Given the major change to the CSS, the javascript to make things animate also had to change pretty extensively.
+One side effect is that the animations on a page will eventually slow to a standstill at the rate of about 1-2 pixels every 15 seconds or so.
+The animation is still a work in progress...
+* Major bug fixes for the CSS to show up in, well, pretty much everything but Chrome.
+Didn't realize I was using an unsupported style.
+* Small CSS fix for the "Strawberry" color - now shows up correctly
+* Quick Edit mode on the "Manage Progress Bars" page now has the ability to change percentage and bar color.
+No need to specifically edit the progress bar now.
 * Added the function tdd_pb_get_bars() function, which could be used in templates, but I'm going to leave undocumented for the moment so If it needs to change, it can.
 It's mostly designed for internal use.
 * Added [tdd_pb] as a shortcode alias for [progress].
 I think most people will use [progress], but I wanted to use [tdd_pb] since it's all over the code
 * The Default CSS and Javascript are now added to the progress bar pages in wp-admin.